King-Derp/sentiment_pipeline/sentiment_docs/design.md

 The system follows a modular, event-driven pipeline, orchestrated by the `SentimentPipeline` component.
 The key processing stages are:

 1. **Data Fetcher**
-   - Claims unprocessed rows from `raw_events` based on their `processing_status` (e.g., 'unprocessed').
+   - Claims unprocessed rows from `raw_events` based on their `processed` boolean flag.
-   - Atomically updates status to 'claimed' to prevent multiple workers processing the same event.
+   - Atomically updates the `processed` flag to `TRUE` to prevent multiple workers processing the same event.

 2. **Preprocessor**
    - Cleans text (removes URLs, special characters, emojis)